Energinet-DataHub/opengeh-wholesale/README.md

 The main calculations the domain is responsible to process are consumption, production, exchange between grid areas and the current grid loss within a grid area.
 All calculations return a result for grid area, balance responsible parties and energy suppliers.

-The times series sent to DataHub is processed and prepared for calculations in the [migration domain](https://github.com/Energinet-DataHub/opengeh-migration).
+The times series sent to DataHub is processed and prepared for calculations in the (private) migration domain.

 The calculated results are packaged and forwarded to the legitimate market participants: